Content

 Well, unless you want that certain something.
 And that is dynamic head tracking in this case.
 This means that acceleration sensors are installed in the hardware, which recognize where you are looking and turn spatial audio sound effects around in real time.
 If you move your head, the apple’s spatial audio sound field rotates accordingly.
 The dynamic head tracking technology is already built into all Apple devices, and the competition has already followed suit.
 But what do you hear?
 This question will be answered in detail in the next article.
 In fact, the manufacturers themselves usually don’t know.
 This is not so bad, because they have already built a hardware infrastructure that can still be adapted on the software side with exciting applications or content afterwards.

 Spatial hearing is fascinating and lets us experience the world around us in 3D.
 But how can we do that with just two ears?
 It’s all a matter of timing and intensity.
 Our ears hear sound waves from the environment in different ways, depending on where the different sounds come from.
 The brain processes these differences to create a personalized spatial audio map that tells us where a sound is coming from.
 It’s an incredibly complex process, and yet we manage it effortlessly and without even realizing it.
-Three factors play the biggest role in how our brain derives peak performance from comparing left and right ears.
+High sound quality is crucial in creating an immersive spatial audio experience.

 It all sounds a bit abstract, so let’s take a quick example.
 Let’s imagine we are standing on a street and hear a car honking from the right.
 Then the sound reaches the right ear first, before it reaches the left ear (ITD).
 After all, the right ear is closer to the car, even if it is only 17-20 centimeters.
 In addition, the sound is also louder on the right ear than on the left, because the head shades the sound event like a small wall.
 And last but not least, the horn has a different frequency response on both, which is due to the shape of our pinna.
 While on the right the sound can enter the ear canal quite easily, on the left the sound is refracted around our head and captured by the pinna.
 In the process, the frequencies change.